Skip to main content

 • Messages are passed in between the connected clients to indicated end of turn events

-Before I get into the details of describing some cool JavaScript code all behind this, you may be wondering where/how do I test all this.
-I have a local test environment (running a heavily customised Ubuntu server) but I have also rolled this project out to a small amount of friends - and my choice was to use Amazon EC2.
-If you haven't used the EC2 environment before -- it allows you to run your own virtual machine in the cloud - accessible everywhere, and the best thing is that for new users, it's free for a whole year.
-There is a lot of material out there that can help you to setup a virtual server with the necessary options, as well as recommendations on how to setup the virtual machine to run a node.js project.
+You might be wondering where I test all this.
+I’ve got a local test environment (running a heavily customised Ubuntu server) but I’ve also rolled the project out to a small group of friends using Amazon EC2.
+If you haven’t used EC2 before, it lets you run your own virtual machine in the cloud, accessible everywhere.
+And for new users, it’s free for a whole year.
+There’s plenty of material out there on setting up a virtual server with the right options and getting a Node.js project running.
 I found this post by Ben Nadel the most useful.

-Let me share a screenshot of the application now (compare it with the screenshot shown in episode 2 of the article series) of the gameplay and the GUI (or should we say, WUI?).
+Here’s a screenshot of the application now (compare it with the screenshot from episode 2).
+The GUI’s come a long way (or should we say, WUI?).

-During the gameplay, you can see how many cards the other player has in their hand.
+During gameplay, you can see how many cards the other player has in their hand.

 And finally, announcing the winner.

-You have probably noticed the "It's your turn" and "It's your opponent's turn" messages, it's a great addition to the game as before the only indication a player had whether it's his/her turn or not was to either see the discarded pile updated or the remaining cards counter decrease by one (indicates that the opponent draw a card) - none of these are pretty, so a solution had to be made.
-Without anything further to do, I give you the Messaging module - a new JavaScript class that essentially sends messages to players connected to the websocket server, with some extras added - it can:
+You’ve probably spotted the “It’s your turn” and “It’s your opponent’s turn” messages.
+Before those existed, the only indication of whose turn it was came from watching the discarded pile update or the remaining cards counter drop by one (meaning the opponent drew a card).
+Neither of those felt right, so a proper solution had to be built.
+Here’s the Messaging module, a new JavaScript class that sends messages to players connected to the websocket server.
+It can:

 • Send a message to every player

-• Send a message to every player but the player who is initiating the conversation
+• Send a message to every player but the one who initiated the conversation

 Messaging.prototype.sendToAll = function (event, message, socket, player) {